 Google Voice links with the PTSN (public switched telephone network) in combination with the mobile network to reroute the calls.
 When a call is made through Google Voice, it is initiated through the traditional landline phone system, but it is transferred to Google’s internet space, then directed to its final destination number.
 This method of unifying numerous channels of communication has the added benefit of reducing costs.
 It also means that you can change your mobile carrier service without having to change your current phone number.
 All you need to do is change the number to which your calls are routed.

 Though you still have to pay your monthly subscription to your wireless or phone carrier, Google Voice has several benefits such as:

 - You have a wide range of available phone numbers to choose from.
-You can select specific area codes from anywhere in the United States and even look for specific number or letter combinations.
+You can select specific area codes from anywhere in the United States and even look for a specific US number or letter combination.

 - Because you have a dedicated number to receive calls from all your other numbers, you’ll never miss a call.
 You can still make outgoing calls from all of these devices independently.

 - You can make free local calls to anywhere in the U.S. and Canada.